-At the top of the coat of arms a demi-griffin holding a portcullis is depicted.
+At the top of the coat of arms, a demi-griffin holding a portcullis is depicted.
 This is a traditional heraldic symbol for a guardian of treasure.
-The shield is supported by two lions, which have collars from which keys are suspended.
-The Bank’s security function is again emphasised by the crossed keys of the shield.
+The shield is supported by two lions, wearing collars from which keys are suspended.
+Our security function is emphasised by the shield's crossed keys.

-The small bull’s head signifies the beef and dairy industries; the fleece, the meat and wool industries; and the ship, the shipping industry on which New Zealand depends for most exports and imports.
+The small bull’s head signifies the beef and dairy industries.
+The fleece symbolises the meat and wool industries.
+The ship represents the shipping industry, on which New Zealand depends for most exports and imports.

-The motto 'Securitas et Vigilantia’ emphasises the position of the Reserve Bank as a guardian of New Zealand’s financial system.
+The motto 'Securitas et Vigilantia’ emphasises our position as a guardian of New Zealand’s financial system.